dougeby/IntuneDocs/intune/lob-apps-macos.md

 The app you have created appears in the apps list where you can assign it to the groups you choose.
 For help, see [How to assign apps to groups](apps-deploy.md).

 > [!NOTE]
-> If the .pkg file contains multiple apps or app installers, then Microsoft Intune will only report that the *app* is successfully installed when all installed apps are detected on the device.
+> If the *.pkg* file contains multiple apps or app installers, then Microsoft Intune will only report that the *app* is successfully installed when all installed apps are detected on the device.

 ## Step 6 - Update a line-of-business app

 [!INCLUDE [shared-proc-lob-updateapp](./includes/shared-proc-lob-updateapp.md)]

 > [!NOTE]
-> For the Intune service to successfully deploy a new .pkg file to the device you must increment the *CFBundleVersion* string in the *Info.plist* file in your .pkg package.
+> For the Intune service to successfully deploy a new *.pkg* file to the device you must increment the package `version` and `CFBundleVersion` string in the *packageinfo* file in your *.pkg* package.

 ## Next steps